rugbyprof/5143-OperatingSystems/Assignments/04-Shell_Assignment.md

 What we won't be implementing in this version is "autocompletion" or a "history" that allows a previous command to be loaded and then executed again.
 We will however provide a "history" command that simply shows the previous commands.

+We also won't be implementing "piping" or input/output redirection.
+Those will come later.

 ## Requirements

 The following list of commands will be implemented: